anish-sahoo/AI-Hoops/README.md

 ```
 pip3 install -r requirements.txt
 ```
+Note: This installs everything except Torch.
+- In order to install Torch with cpu, do `pip3 install torch`
-Note: This installs everything except Torch, since in order to install Torch with CUDA you have to follow the [instructions](https://pytorch.org/get-started/locally/) on the PyTorch website.
+- In order to install Torch with CUDA you have to follow the [instructions](https://pytorch.org/get-started/locally/) on the PyTorch website.

 After installing, you must execute the following command to accept the AutoROM license if you want to get the DoubleDunk ROM from Autorom (do this in a regular terminal)
 ```bash
 AutoROM -y
 ```
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-To Train the model from scratch using preset hyperparameters
+To Train the model from scratch using preset hyperparameters (you can modify the hyperparameters inside this file)
 ```sh
    python train.py
    ```

-To test the trained model and generate results:
+To test the trained model and generate results: (update the file name inside to test out different models)
 ```sh
     python test.py
    ```